 Here's a panorama my sister Tori took of the forum,

 We learned all about the ancient Roman culture, learning the back-stories on ordinary looking piles of rubble.
 One of the more interesting details was the palace of the Vestal Virgins.
 These women were selected at a young age from amongst the elite families of Rome, and given the honor of protecting and guarding their chastity and the sacred flame of Rome.
 Failure to uphold either resulted in live burial.
 Now, if you're anything like me, you probably are thinking these women were given the bad end of a deal.
 But before casting judgement, there are some more facts to consider.
 As it turns out, these women weren't just some glorified, objectified figureheads of a bygone era.
 The VV's were the most powerful, revered women in ancient Rome, bestowed with privileges and power given to no other women.
 For example, their power of pardoning ANY prisoner allowed them to save the live of Julius Caesar.
 Paradoxically, through submitting to objectification, these women gained tremendous agency.
 Here's a picture of the temple that housed the sacred flame the Virgins had to protect.
+This is the pine-cone courtyard by Bramante, so named for the prominent Pagan pine-cone statue at the front.
+Interestingly, the Vatican has installed some modern art smack dab in the middle of this historic place.
+I haven't entirely made up my mind, but I have to say there was something pleasing about the paradoxical contrasting coherence.
+Anyone else want to weigh in on this relationship of new plus old?

 Day 2 of tours was much more relaxed and history-light.
 We once again had the privilege of being led around by Mandy who mangaged to show us all the rest of the must-see sights in Rome as well as take us to her favorite gelato shop!